roc-ket-cod-er/CWatch/JOURNAL.md

 <img width="615" height="516" alt="image" src="https://github.com/user-attachments/assets/3681da35-37fc-4a41-bdfd-4fdb20e88f0f" />

 You can see that I have hollowed out some space for the USB-C port, and made an entire assembly to attach to a watch band.
 That's about all I did in this much time, along with filleting almost every single corner...

+Also submitting took me like 1.5ish hours, that I am not adding.
+I just have soooo many files...

 ### HOURS: 2.5 / 67